 - Assignment.
 These Enterprise Terms of Service and the rights and obligations hereunder may not be assigned, in whole or in part, by either party without the other party's written consent, not to be unreasonably withheld.
-However, without consent, either party may assign these Enterprise Terms of Service to any successor to all or substantially all of its business or assets which concerns these Enterprise Terms of Service (whether by sale of assets or equity, merger, consolidation or otherwise).
+However, upon providing notice to the other party, but without the other party’s consent, either party may assign these Enterprise Terms of Service (for clarity, including all Order Forms) to any successor to all or substantially all of its business or assets which concerns these Enterprise Terms of Service (whether by sale of assets or equity, merger, consolidation or otherwise).
 These Enterprise Terms of Service shall be binding upon, and inure to the benefit of, the successors, representatives and permitted assigns of the parties hereto.

 - Agency.
 No agency, partnership, joint venture, or employment relationship is created as a result of these Enterprise Terms of Service and neither party has any authority of any kind to bind the other in any respect.

 - Notices.
-Unless otherwise specified in these Enterprise Terms of Service, all notices under these Enterprise Terms of Service will be in writing and delivered to the parties at their respective addresses stated on an applicable Order Form or at such other address designated by written notice hereunder.
+Unless otherwise specified in these Enterprise Terms of Service, all notices under these Enterprise Terms of Service will be in writing and delivered to the parties. (i) Notice to you: InVision may give notice to you by placing a notice on the Platform or our website.
+We may also provide notice to you or your Users through your InVision account or contact information you provide, such as email or telephone or through your account.
+If you fail to maintain accurate account information, such as contact information, you may not receive critical information about our Services or these Enterprise Terms of Service. (ii) Notice to InVision: For any notice to InVision that you give under or regarding these Enterprise Terms of Service, you must notify InVision by email at firstname.lastname@example.org with a duplicate copy sent to the following address: 41 Madison Ave, Flr 25, New York, NY 10010.
 Notices will be deemed to have been duly given when received, if personally delivered or sent by certified or registered mail, return receipt requested; when receipt is electronically confirmed, if transmitted by e-mail; or the day after it is sent, if sent for next day delivery by recognized overnight delivery service.
-Customer acknowledges and agrees that InVision may send notices to Customer regarding Customer’s Account or the Enterprise Services via the Enterprise Services, and are deemed effective upon receipt.
+Customer acknowledges and agrees that InVision may send notices to Customer regarding Customer’s Account or the Services via the Services, and are deemed effective upon receipt.

 - Headings; Interpretation.
 The section and paragraph headings in these Enterprise Terms of Service are for convenience only and shall not affect their interpretation.
 Any use of “including” “for example” or “such as” in these Enterprise Terms of Service shall be read as being followed by “without limitation” where appropriate.